csharrison/prio-documents/draft-pda-protocol.md

 [TODO: Decide whether to use the same config structure as OHTTP/ECH.
 This would add support for multiple cipher suites.]

-We call this a *key configation*.
+We call this a *key configuration*.
 The key configuration is used to set up a base-mode HPKE context to use to derive symmetric keys for protecting: (1) input shares sent from the client to an aggregator; or (2) output shares sent from the helper to the collector.
 The *config id*, `HpkeConfig.id`, is forwarded by the